lfunderburk/automate-elt-github/README.md

 By the end of this workshop, participants will know how to:

-* Extract, transform, and load data using JupySQL, DuckDB and Amazon Redshift - from Jupyter notebooks.
+* Extract, load, and transform data using JupySQL, DuckDB and Amazon Redshift - from Jupyter notebooks.
 * Automate and schedule ETL processes using GitHub Actions.
 * Use Python and SQL to clean, aggregate, and transform data.
 * Apply these skills to a real-world data management problem.